engisalor/quartz/config/user_guide.md

 | M fpm | Mean frequency per million in text types |
 | M frq | Mean occurrences in text types |

-#### Data point URL generation
+#### Hyperlinks to concordances

-If activated, this feature generates a URL to the Sketch Engine GUI when a specific data point is clicked.
-Once the point is selected, click the link icon on the top right of the graph to open a new tab.
+Click a data point on a graph to generate a URL to query concordances.
+Then click the link icon on the top right of the graph to open a new tab.
+Multiple links are generated if a data point has several corpora: they're color-coded for easy reference.

+#### Crossfilters

+First select a crossfilter attribute in `settings` and then select a data point from a graph.
+This generates another graph with frequencies for the crossfilter attribute within the main attribute, e.g., the frequency by `year` of `United Nations` in `country=Guatemala`.
+Selected crossfilter data points don't get saved when a query URL is copied.

+#### Attribute filter

+Display or hide attribute values with the `attributes filter` option in `settings`.
+Keep in mind that not all values appear if an attribute has many values and that values with zero occurrences may not be displayed in graphs.
+These filters don't apply to crossfilter graphs.

 #### Advanced queries